sunzhida/COMP4461_2017Fall_Lab3/README.md

 After you get the `Demo` folder, please open the `.pml` file with Choregraphe, and you will see a project created by the same application previously.
 This project is created for the demonstration of Engineering School on [Information Day](https://infoday.ust.hk/), 2017.
 We will explain this demo in details:

-### Flow chart
+### Flowchart

-The work flow is designed as below:
+We design The workflow as below:

 ![](images/workflow.png)

-### Detailed explanation for each components
+### Detailed explanation for each component

-For each components, the detailed design is as below:
+For each component, the detailed design is as below:

 | No. | Speech | Screen | Gesture | Sound | Remarks |
 | :------| :------ | :------ | :------ | :------ | :------ |